AREA OF PRACTICE

 Bankruptcy & Corporate Restructuring

-Eric Goodman is a partner in the Firm's Bankruptcy & Corporate Restructuring Practice Group in the DC office.
+Eric Goodman is a partner in the Firm's Bankruptcy & Corporate Restructuring Practice Group in the Washington, D.C. office.
 Eric's practice includes the representation of creditors’ committees, national and international companies, federal banking regulators, debtors, secured lenders and trade creditors in a broad range of matters, including Chapter 11 cases, out-of-court restructurings, cross-border insolvency matters and bankruptcy-related acquisitions.
 He has significant litigation experience and has performed substantial work with respect to matters involving insolvent financial institutions, mass tort bankruptcies, distressed automotive suppliers, intellectual property rights in bankruptcy and the oil and gas industry.

 Eric is a Member of the National Association of Federal Equity Receivers, and a contributing author to Inside the Minds: Creditors’ Rights in Chapter 11 Cases, 2012 ed., and the second edition of Bankruptcy Business Acquisitions, a comprehensive guide to selling and acquiring assets in bankruptcy.
 Eric has also authored several articles addressing the rights of creditors under the Bankruptcy Code and the Uniform Commercial Code.